 Is Mandatory .

 Newcomers Meeting - Is Mandatory for anyone who has

 not completed a WaterTribe Challenge OR

 anyone who is renting a SPOT.
 Bring your SPOT with new lithium

 Both the NC Pamlico Challenge (NCPC) and NC Challenge (NCC) start and finish on

 the beach at Cedar Island to the east of the ferry dockage on the grounds of the

 Driftwood Campground and Motel.
 Boats should be assembled, packed, and left on the

-beach above the high water mark Friday night.
-A guard will be posted.
+beach above the high water mark Saturday night.
 There will

 be plenty of parking at the campground to leave cars and trailers during the challenges.